kevinobee/SSC.AggregateService/doc/features/Aggregate-Services-Getting-Started.md

     }
 ```

-Note: Lifetime choosen for repository is dependent on nature of service.
+Note: Lifetime chosen for repository is dependent on nature of service.
 Here Singleton is used only an an example.

 ### Step 5: Register OData metadata

 Create a class that derives from `Sitecore.Services.Core.OData.AggregateDescriptor`.
 Use the base constructor to specify your EdmModelBuilder.

-Implement an `Sitecore.Services.Core.OData.Edm.IEdmModelBuilder` that describes your service (or for simple service aggrigates use the `DefaultEdmModelBuilder`).
+Implement an `Sitecore.Services.Core.OData.Edm.IEdmModelBuilder` that describes your service (or for simple service aggregates use the `DefaultEdmModelBuilder`).